mockten/IaC/README.md

     ```sh
     task build
     ```
-6. (For GitHub Codespace User) please execute the following commands:
+6. (For GitHub Codespace User) please open a new terminal and execute the following commands:

     ```sh
     task codespsace_portforward